-Citi Is Leaving Banking Overdraft Fees Behind
+Citi to Eliminate Banking Overdraft Fees Later This Year

 Citi announced that it will be ditching overdraft fees later this year, making it the biggest bank to get rid of these charges.
 The bank exclusively told CNN on Feb.
 24. it plans to get rid of overdraft fees, non-sufficient funds fees and overdraft protection fees by this summer.